krieven/W3View/readme.md

 # Compo.JS
-Extremely light, fast and easy to understand **UI** library for web application programming, provides Custom Elements technology.
+Extremely light, fast and easy to understand tool, that provides painless Custom Elements technology.

-**Get power of Custom Elements right now** with 6 kB of clear code.
+14 kB of documented, not minified code.

 ## What Compo.JS is?
-* **Small (really small!) and well documented browser script contains one global constructor**
+* **Small (really small!) and well documented browser script contains one constructor**
 * **HTML based definition of components**
 * **Small set of additional attributes**
 * **Natural, manageble DOM Nodes as component instances**